chef/automate/components/automate-chef-io/content/docs/iam-v2-api-reference.md

 ### Updating a User

-- Supply all of a user's properties, not just the ones you wish to update.
+When updating a user, supply all of a user's properties, not just the ones you wish to update.
 Properties that you do not include are reset to empty values.
-- The user ID is immutable; it can only be set at creation time.
+The user ID is immutable and it can only be set at creation time.

 ```bash
 curl -sSH "api-token: $TOKEN" -d @user.json -X PUT \